Series · OpenClaw QuickStart · Chapter 7

 Three things still bite me:

 1. Group chats and sub-agents don’t read MEMORY.md by default.
-This is intentional — group context is shared and sub-agents are meant to be sandboxed — but if you forget, you’ll spend an afternoon wondering why the bot in your team room doesn’t know your name.
+Intentional (sandboxing), but if you forget, you’ll wonder why the team-room bot doesn’t know your name.

 2. Embedding drift.
-Switch embedding model and your old vectors are useless.
-Either re-index or live with degraded recall.
-There’s no automatic migration.
+Switch model and old vectors are useless.
+Re-index or live with degraded recall.

 3. The 40-line discipline.
 Nothing enforces it.
-Set up a weekly cron that fails loudly if wc -l MEMORY.md exceeds 40, and trust that more than your good intentions.
+Set a weekly cron that fails if wc -l MEMORY.md exceeds 40.

 A quick health check I run every Sunday: